-EMT Course Topic Dynamic Learning Exercises EMT Review Audio Lectures App Other Resources To access and download for free, sign up as an instructor at emtreview.com/for-instructors Each segment is like an insightful lecture.
-If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Bleeding and Shock Bleeding and Shock Exercise Bleeding Audio Shock Audio Discussion Board Questions (attached below) Soft Tissue Trauma Rule of 9s Exercise Soft Tissue Trauma Audio Chest and Abdominal Trauma Chest Trauma Audio Abdominal Trauma Audio Discussion Board Questions (attached below) Head Injuries and Spinal Trauma Head Trauma Audio Discussion Board Questions (attached below) Spinal Trauma Audio A Case of Traumatic Brain Injury (Article) Musculoskeletal Trauma Discussion Board Questions (attached below) Multi-system Trauma Crush Syndrome: A Case Study (Article) Compartment Syndrome: A Case Study (Article)
+EMT Course Topic EMT Review Audio Lectures App Other Resources Each segment is like an insightful lecture.
+If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Bleeding & Shock Bleeding Audio Shock Audio Discussion Board Questions (attached below) Vital Sign Trends (Videos) Soft Tissue Trauma Soft Tissue Trauma Audio Chest & Abdominal Trauma Chest Trauma Audio Abdominal Trauma Audio Discussion Board Questions (attached below) Head Injuries & Spinal Trauma Head Trauma Audio Spinal Trauma Audio Discussion Board Questions (attached below) Traumatic Brain Injury (Article) Musculoskeletal Trauma Discussion Board Questions (attached below) Multi-system Trauma Crush Syndrome: A Case Study (Article) Compartment Syndrome: A Case Study (Article) Trauma Overview Trauma Emergencies study cards and review questions in the EMT Review Plus App.

-Trauma: Bleeding and Shock You are at a trauma call with your experienced partner.
+Trauma: Bleeding and Shock

+You are at a trauma call with your experienced partner.
 Your patient was kicked in the abdomen by a horse.
 She says, "Let's get moving!
 I don't like the way this guy looks."
 Other than the obvious mark from the kick, list 3 or 4 things you think you might find or observe in this patient that would justify her belief he may be serious.

-Rapid pulse and respirations Cool, pale, moist skin Anxiety or change in mental status Narrowed pulse pressure or low blood pressure Your patient was stabbed in the left chest.
+- · Rapid pulse and respirations

+- · Cool, pale, moist skin

+- · Anxiety or change in mental status

+- · Narrowed pulse pressure or low blood pressure

+Your patient was stabbed in the left chest.
 One crew member on the scene believes the patient has cardiac tamponade.
 Another believes it is tension pneumothorax.
 List three ways these conditions will present similarly and two ways you could potentially tell them apart.

-Both might present with JVD, tachycardia, reduced preload/narrowed pulse pressure, hypotension, poor skin color, etc. Lung sounds are a big differentiator.
-Muffled heart sounds would be present in tamponade but may be difficult to discern.
+Both might present with JVD, tachycardia, reduced preload/narrowed pulse pressure, hypotension, poor skin color, etc.

+Lung sounds are a big differentiator.
+Muffled heart sounds would be present in tamponade but maybe difficult to discern.